 For a long period, I did not give in to my desire to work on more meaningful projects.
 I wanted to create products which would add value to the life of the user.
 Ultimately, I decided to quit my job at Happy-Digital and go my own path again.

-Since February 2017, I'm working at Voya, a new generation business travel start-up in Hamburg, Germany.
+From February 2017 till November 2018, I was working at voya, a new generation business travel start-up in Hamburg, Germany.

-Voya's primary service is a hybrid artificial intelligence system which allows business travelers to find the best fitting travel options.
+The primary service of voya is a hybrid artificial intelligence system which allows business travelers to find the best fitting travel options.
 Dependent on company guidelines, user preferences, loyalty programs and past trips the system is suggesting travel options on demand.

-Finally, I am building products for humans to use them in their daily life and add value to their entities.
+Besides improving and digitalizing the experience of business travel I had finally started building products for humans to use them in their daily life and add value to their entities.